Location: Historic Steelton Locust Street Steps

 2001 Annie Leibovitz Vanity Fair Cover Photo: Front Row Left to Right: Gail O’Neal, Karen Alexander, Shakara Ledard, Clara Benjamin, Naomi Campbell, Iman.
 Second Row: Kadra Kara Young, Cynthia Bailey, Tyra Banks, Liya Kebede, Beverly Johnson.
 Third Row (Standing:) Oluchi, Katoucha, Adia, Noémie Lenoir.

-Ms. Cleveland paved the way for many others, as pictured in the 2001 iconic photo by Annie Leibovitz.
+Ms. Cleveland paved the way for many others, as pictured in the iconic 2001 photo by Annie Leibovitz.
 Today, there are generations of beauties modeling the catwalks.
-André Talley once called her, “the Josephine Baker of ’70s runway modeling,” an apt tribute to her dazzling runway style.
+André Talley once called her “the Josephine Baker of ’70s runway modeling,” an apt tribute to her dazzling runway style.

 Pat Cleveland

 Encountering racism never stopped Pat from pursuing her dreams.
-“My grandmother was one of the first black women to graduate from Spelman College – she was a slave and an orphan,” “So, when you think of your history, you cannot succumb to ‘oh, I’m no good because somebody says the palette is not right for that.’
+“My grandmother was one of the first black women to graduate from Spelman College – she was a slave and an orphan,” “So when you think of your history, you cannot succumb to ‘oh, I’m no good because somebody says the palette is not right for that.’
 You have to march through.”

 Supermodel Pat Cleveland